The-OpenROAD-Project/OpenSTA/README.md

 compiled locally.
 Derivative works are supported as long as they adhere to the GPL license requirements.
 However, OpenSTA is not supported by a public community of developers as many other open source projects are.
-The copyright and develpment are exclusive to Parallax Software.
+The copyright and development are exclusive to Parallax Software.

 Removing copyright and license notices from OpenSTA sources (or any